 2. Try the Strawberry-Banana-Granola Yogurt of Yogurt House

 This cozy restaurant offers some of the best food in town.
 Must try are the Hiker’s Delight – a banana and yogurt wrapped in home made pan cake and topped with strawberry preserved.
 My other personal favorites are the Vegetable Pasta, Creamy Carbonara, Tuna Spaghetti, Fried Rice with Vegetable and Tuna, and of course the house specialty – Yogurt Complete (with strawberry, banana and granola).

-The main dishes servings are quite big which I think can be shared by two persons.
+The servings are big enough that it can be shared by two persons.

 Yogurt House is open from 6AM to 9PM everyday.
 The place can become full on peak season and they do not accept reservation.